 Uses of Paraffin Wax

-You can find food-grade paraffin wax, also called baker's wax or canning wax, in the canning supplies section of most grocery stores.
+Food-grade paraffin wax is also called baker's wax or canning wax.
+It can typically be found in the canning supplies section of most grocery stores.
 You can generally purchase it in blocks, liquid form, or as easy-to-measure beads.
 Gulf Wax is a popular brand of paraffin used for canning and making chocolate treats.

-Some people, notably those allergic to aspirin, may be sensitive to food-grade waxes, depending on their ingredients, and should approach the use of them carefully.
+Some people, notably those allergic to aspirin, may be sensitive to food-grade waxes.
+This is going to depend on the wax's ingredients, though anyone with allergies should approach the use of them carefully.